spinnaker/spinnaker.io/content/en/docs/guides/user/pipeline/pipeline-templates/override.md

 linkTitle: "Inherit from a Template"
 weight: 15
 description: >
-  Inherit or override template features in your pipeline
+  Inherit or override template features in your pipeline.
 ---

 In a pipeline that instantiates a template, besides providing values for